Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

 [comment]: <> (Vielleicht ist das ein Bug?
 Komisches Verhalten.
 Wie soll es funktionieren?
 RS FH)

 4. Click the [SAVE] button.
-A small pop-up window confirms that the edited cost object has been saved.
+The *Saved* pop-up window is displayed.
+All changes have been saved.
 The edited cost object is displayed in the list.

   ![Saved](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CostAccounting/Saved.png "[Saved]")

 ##  Delete a cost object

 You can delete a cost object, for example if it is no longer applicable.

-  > [Info] If a posting period is displayed in the *Active from* column, it means that the cost object has been posted to and, therefore, cannot be deleted.
+If a posting period is displayed in the *Active from* column, it means that the cost object has been posted to and, therefore, cannot be deleted.
 A warning message with the notice "The cost object (number) cannot be deleted: it is distributed to the cost center/cost object" is displayed.

   [comment]: <> (Check, warum / warum nicht kann man das löschen...
 In Verteilungstabelle?
 Mit Buchungen verlinkt?
 Auch wenn keine "Aktiv ab" angezeigt, bekommt man eine Fehlermeldung.)

 #### Prerequisites

 - A fiscal year has been selected, see [Select the fiscal year](../Operation/01_SelectFiscalYear.md).
-- A cost object has been created, see [Create a cost object](#create-a-cost-unit).
+- A cost object has been created, see [Create a cost object](#create-a-cost-object).

 #### Procedure

-*Accounting > Settings > Tab COST ACCOUNTING > Drop-down option Cost2 - Cost object*
+*Accounting > Settings > Tab COST ACCOUNTING*

 ![Cost 2 - Cost object](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CostAccounting/CostAccounting02.png "[Cost 2 - Cost object]")

+1. In the header, configure the following options:
+  - Click the left *Cost accounting* drop-down list and select the desired fiscal year.
+All available fiscal years are displayed.
-1. Click the *Cost accounting* left and middle drop-down lists and select the desired fiscal year and posting period.
+  - Click the middle *Cost accounting* drop-down list and select the desired posting period.
+All available posting periods are displayed.
+  - Click the right *Cost accounting* drop-down list and select the **Cost 2 - cost object** option.
+  All existing cost objects are displayed in the list below.
+The input lines at the bottom are displayed for a cost object.

 2. Select the cost object to be deleted in the list.
 The cost object details are displayed in the input fields.